Murder of Susan Smith

 Susan Smith (née Daniels 1961 – June 8, 1989) was an American FBI informant.
-She was strangled by her handler and lover, FBI agent Mark Putnam.
-Putnam was the first FBI agent to be charged in a homicide.
+She was strangled by her handler and lover, FBI agent Mark Putnam—the first FBI agent to be charged in a homicide.

 Early life

-Susan Daniels Smith was born in 1961 in Matewan, West Virginia, to Sidney "Sid" Daniels, an unemployed and former coal miner, and Tracy Daniels, a housekeeper.
-She was the fifth of nine children (including her sister Shelby Ward).
+Susan Daniels Smith was born in 1961 in Matewan, West Virginia, to Sidney "Sid" Daniels, an unemployed former coal miner, and Tracy Daniels, a housekeeper.
+She was the fifth of nine children.
 Her parents moved to Freeburn, Kentucky, when Susan was an infant.
-She studied at Freeburn grade school, but dropped out in 7th grade, because of financial problems within her family.
+She studied at Freeburn grade school, but dropped out in 7th grade because of financial problems within her family.

 Events

 Background

-In 1977, Susan Smith met Kenneth Smith, a local dealer of methamphetamine, PCP, and cocaine.
+In 1977, then-still Susan Daniels met Kenneth Smith, a local dealer of methamphetamine, PCP, and cocaine.
 He was 22 at the time, she was 15.
-They married in the late 1970s, and soon after Kenneth was arrested on November 27, 1979.
+They were married by the time of a November 1979 arrest of Kenneth.
 By the mid-1980s, Susan had given birth to two children.
 However, the couple started to have a conflicted relationship, highly compromised by drug abuse.
 Susan and Kenneth eventually divorced, although they kept sharing their home with each other and their children.